Upfront cost to start

 What documents or contracts do I need before joining a beginner agency?

-You should expect: 1) A clear service agreement outlining what the agency will do, 2) Commission rates and payment schedule details, 3) Contract length and exit terms (should be month-to-month for beginners), 4) Roles and responsibilities for both parties, 5) Data privacy and account ownership confirmation.
-Before signing anything, ask questions about any terms you do not understand.
-A trustworthy agency like SirenCY provides transparent, beginner-friendly contracts with clear expectations on all sides.
-Never sign a contract with penalties or long lock-in periods as a beginner.
+You should expect: 1) A clear service agreement outlining what the agency will do, 2) Commission rates and payment schedule details, 3) Contract length, notice period, termination rights, and exit costs, 4) Roles and responsibilities for both parties, 5) Data privacy and account ownership terms.
+Before signing with SirenCY or another agency, verify every term in the current agreement and ask about anything you do not understand.

 How do beginner agencies handle private content and safety concerns?